SEDERS FOR YOU

 We read in the Haggadah of the tale that is historical

-And that is what a seder is, in order categorical
+And that is what a Seder is, in order categorical

 The Jews were slaves in Egypt and their lives were very tragical